ImayaBharathi/Grease-Pencil/idea/README.md

 ## 🤔 What is Grease Pencil

 Grease pencil is an Intelligent Substitute for storyboard, which uses to AI to generate storyboard images which takes textual inputs and produce image as an output.
+Please go through the<a href="https://docs.google.com/presentation/d/1kOXX6n1mg9pxoM6lZFUyLO6THKVzh1Wdu7U8U-J7RKk/edit?usp=sharing/"> ppt for thorough details,</a> and find the<a href="https://youtu.be/__kPN5Aes3Q/"> explainer video here</a>

 <p align="center">
     <img src="https://i.ibb.co/vx37j3p/flow-diagram.png" alt="Omni chart" />